shhyou/bain-cs111-web-fork/pages/syllabus.md

 ## Course Staff

 This is a very large class and in order to better support each of your learning goals, we have 33 course staff members.

-### Instructor

-* Prof. Connor Bain (connor.bain@northwestern.edu)
+Visit the Course Resources page for a Staff Directory of all our amazing course staff members!

 ### Peer Mentors